Hamas deputy chief Saleh al-Arouri killed in blast at terror group's offices in Beirut

 Al-Arouri was commander of the military wing of Hamas in the West Bank and considered to have great influence in that area which he saw as a launch pad to disrupt Israeli security and where terror activity could divert attention from Gaza, a strategy he put into action successfully.

-When Israel was working to improve relations with Turkey after the death of Turkish activists during a flotilla attempting to reach Gaza in 2010, one of the Israeli demands were that al-Arouri who was living in Turkey, be expelled.
+When Israel was working to improve relations with Turkey after the death of Turkish activists during a flotilla attempting to reach Gaza in 2010, one of the Israeli demands was that al-Arouri who was living in Turkey, be expelled.
 He then moved to Qatar and after more Israeli pressure was forced to relocate to Beirut where he set up shop near the Hezbollah leadership in the Dahieh.

 2 View gallery